ipanardian/resilientws/README.md

-# resilientws
-Resilient WebSocket Client for Go
+## Resilient WebSocket Client for Go

-resilientws is a lightweight and robust WebSocket client library built in Go, designed for real-time data streaming applications that require automatic reconnection, subscription resumption, and heartbeat management.
+`resilientws` is a lightweight and robust WebSocket client library built in Go, designed for real-time data streaming applications that require automatic reconnection, subscription resumption, and heartbeat management.